 The most widely used measure of intelligence is the Wechsler test, known as an IQ test.
 This test is comprised of 10 different subsets that together give a measure of general intelligence.
-(It contains verbal, reasoning, perceptual and memory tests to name a few.
+(It contains verbal, reasoning, perceptual, and memory tests, to name a few.
 You can read more about it here).
 This test takes hours to complete and is the most common assessment of intelligence.
-It gives a numeric score where an average intelligence measures at 100 exactly.
+It gives a numeric score, and an average intelligence measures at 100 exactly.
 Mental retardation scores are 70 and below, and if you score above 130, you are in the top 2% of the population and can join Mensa.

 In addition to testing their intelligence, I also gave them a humor production test.
 I used the famous cartoon caption task that The New Yorker publishes every week.
 In essence, comedians (and students) were given three cartoons without captions and were instructed to write as many funny captions as they could think of, for all cartoons, in 10 minutes.
 Independent judges that did not know the identity of the subjects rated all cartoons on a scale from 1-7.
 This is a good measure of spontaneous humor that is used as a method that separates individuals with a creative sense of humor from others.
 The results showed that, as expected, comedians produced funnier captions than the students and also generated higher numbers of captions.

-It might not be surprising that comedians were considered funnier and have better verbal skills, since their job is to be funny using verbal humor, but it is important to remember that their performances on stage require different humor qualities than the caption creation task.
-Creating humor that is performed in front of an audience requires a large investment in time and includes endless practice and tuning in to the audiences’ reactions.
+It might not be surprising that comedians were considered funnier and have better verbal skills since their job is to be funny using verbal humor, but it is important to remember that their performances on stage require different humor qualities than the caption creation task.
+Creating humor that is performed in front of an audience requires a large investment in time and includes endless practice and tuning in to the audience’s reactions.
 It is not necessarily the same skill as producing humor in response to an ambiguous stimulus, though both tasks probably share the same talent to some extent.
-The ability to be funny can manifest itself in different ways, even if comedians are not particularly familiar with this type of humor creation task.
+The ability to be funny can manifest itself in different ways, even if comedians are not particularly familiar with this type of humor-creation task.
 Also, I found a strong positive correlation between intelligence and humor production ability.
-The smarter a comedian is, the better he or she are in producing high quality humor.
+The smarter a comedian is, the better he or she is at producing high-quality humor.